Boone is also home to more than its fair share of bakeries, breweries, coffee shops, and an impressively diverse assortment of delightful restaurants.

 Boone Bagelry is a delicious place for bagels and breakfast in Boone.
 It’s one of our favorite spots to stop for a bite while browsing the King Street shops, or before visiting nearby Blue Ridge Parkway hiking trails.

-Note that their indoor seating has been closed due to COVID-19, but outdoor seating area is available and they also offer pickup and delivery options.
+Their indoor seating area reopened in 2022, but they also have an outdoor seating area and offer both pickup and delivery options.

 There are several red tables and chairs outside, with blue umbrellas providing shade.
 Inside the yellow building, a large chalkboard menu displays the various food and drink options.